soakley3/MyHost/README.md

 	I: Definition above.
 We sat jonny depp, and no one was sat so it was immediate.
 	```

+        ```
+        C:"getQueueSize:table:1"
+        S:"queueSize:1:0"
+        I: Definition above.
+The number of groups queued for table 1 is zero.
+        ```

 Run time instructions:
 ======================